 1. Adrian Dantley

-Adrian Dantley was an NBA star in the late ’70s and into the ’80s.
-He was a muscular small forward who could score by getting to the basket, play defense, rebound, and even get some assists.
+Small forward Adrian Dantley was an NBA star in the late ’70s and into the ’80s.
+The muscular athlete could score by getting to the basket, play defense, rebound, and even get some assists.
 Sounds familiar?
 Dantley’s game wasn’t exactly like James, but there are similarities.
 In his best season, as a member of the Utah Jazz back in 1980–81, Dantley averaged 30.7 points, 6.4 rebounds, and four assists per game to go along with 1.4 steals.

 The 6-foot-5 forward was a bit shorter than James, coming in at just 6-foot-5 and 208 pounds.
 He was under-appreciated for the kind of player he was, in large part because he played the majority of his career on non-title contenders.
 He did get his chance as a 31-year-old on the 1987–88 Detroit Pistons, but that team fell short in Game 7 of the NBA Finals.
 By that time, he was no longer one of the top players in the league anymore — and not even the best player on his own team.